superdesk/web-publisher/docs/bundles/SWPPaywallBundle/installation.rst

 Enable the bundle and its dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This bundle requires `StorageBundle`_ to be installed and configured.
 Enable the bundle by adding the following lines in the ``app/AppKernel.php`` file:

 .. code-block:: php